 There are some caveats.
 If you work for a “public institution” but you’ll be leaving them in a few months, you may not be eligible for benefits until you leave.
 That being said, you may be able to apply prior to leaving so that your benefits take effect afterward.

 Who can get them?

-Monthly payments can be made to adults and children with a disability (that includes blindness) and who also struggle under the weight of financial hardship.
-In addition, SSI benefits can be dispersed to people over the age of 65 without a disability granted they “meet the financial limits.”
+Monthly payments can be made to both adults and children with a disability (that includes blindness) and who also struggle under the weight of financial hardship.
+In addition, SSI benefits can be dispersed to people over the age of 65 without a disability, granted they “meet the financial limits.”

-If you’re 65 and older, you must call by phone to apply or at your local Social Security office as there’s no online application.
+If you’re 65 and older, you must call by phone or go to your local Social Security office to apply, as there’s no online application.

 Additionally, if you’re a disabled youth in foster care, you can apply for SSI benefits.
 Again, there are stipulations.
 “If you are a disabled youth in foster care, eligibility for foster care payments in most States ends when you attain age 18.